 Our research group is currently pursuing three major research themes:

 - Democratizing XR development: In a series of new systems, we are exploring different ways of enabling designers and domain experts to create new AR/VR experiences without significant training in 3D programming, animation, or modeling.

-- Immersive instruction: As part of our involvement in the U-M wide XR initiative, we are investigating new techniques and tools for creating instructional materials making use of XR technology to facilitate training and learning.
+- Instructional XR experiences: As part of our involvement in the U-M wide XR initiative, we are investigating new techniques and tools for creating immersive instructional materials making use of XR technology to facilitate training and learning.

 Here, we summarize recent contributions to ACM CHI, the premier conference in the human-computer interaction field:

 - Mixed reality user studies: With MRAT, we created a mixed reality analytics toolkit, designed to support user evaluations on AR/VR devices, eliciting a diverse set of requirements and presented general concepts and techniques to collect, pre-process, and visualize mixed reality user data.

 - Collaborative immersive authoring: With XRDirector, we created a role-based, multi-user immersive authoring system that adapts roles familiar from filmmaking to coordinate multiple AR/VR designers and characterize the issues related to spatial coordination.

 - Key barriers to entry for novice XR creators: We conducted an interview study with 21 participants elaborating on their practices and challenges making use of current XR technologies and tools and explored opportunities for better end-user programming support.